pysal/giddy/README.md

 Space–time analytics that consider the role of space in the evolution of distributions over time.

-*Blow are six choropleth maps of US state incomes from 1929 to 2004 at a five-year interval.*
+*Blow are six choropleth maps of US state incomes from 1929 to 2004 at a fifteen-year interval.*

 ![us_qunitile_maps](figs/us_qunitile_maps.png)